Nickguitar/VPNTabs/README.md

 - [Container Proxy](https://addons.mozilla.org/en-US/firefox/addon/container-proxy/)

 ### 7. Set the proxy on Container Proxy
-Open Container Proxy, click on "Proxy", set protocol to HTTP, server to 127.0.0.1 and use the port you chose in step 2.3 (the default port is 3128).
+Open Container Proxy, click on "Proxy", set protocol to HTTP, server to 127.0.0.1 and use the port you chose in step 2.3 (the default port is 3128; for Tor, the default is 9050).
 Also, uncheck the checkbox "Do not proxy local addresses".
 Then, click "save".

+_Note: For Tor, you need to change the proxy protocol for Socks5_

 ![image](https://user-images.githubusercontent.com/3837916/136625420-925f7d61-41c1-4b41-aa41-abea137475b7.png)